 When are DSWAP interns available?

-DSWAP interns are available at each of our locations September 2017 to May 2018 to take referrals for adolescent and adult clients.
+DSWAP interns are available at each of our locations September 2018 to May 2019 to take referrals for adult, adolescent, and child clients.
 This is a paid internship.

 How do I make a referral?

 Referrals for DSWAP interns are made by calling The Family Partnership’s Central Intake Line at 612.728.2061 (English), 612.728.2089 (Español), or 763.569.2625 (Hmoob).